Dub Be Good to Me

-"Dub Be Good to Me" is a song by British dub group Beats International featuring singer Lindy Layton, released on 24 January 1990 as the first single from their debut album, Let Them Eat Bingo (1990).
-It was written by frontman Norman Cook and interprets the SOS Band's 1983 hit "Just Be Good to Me", which it is named after.
-It also samples the songs "The Guns of Brixton" by the Clash, the Once Upon a Time in the West theme by Ennio Morricone, and "Jam Hot" by Johnny Dynell.
+"Dub Be Good to Me" is a song by British dub group Beats International with singer Lindy Layton on vocals, released on 24 January 1990 by Go!
+Beat Records as the first single from their debut album, Let Them Eat Bingo (1990).
+Although writing credits are attributed to frontman Norman Cook it is almost an exact replica of the the SOS Band's 1983 hit "Just Be Good to Me", which it is named after.
+It also samples the songs "The Guns of Brixton" by the Clash, "Man with a Harmonica" from the Once Upon a Time in the West soundtrack by Ennio Morricone, and "Jam Hot" by Johnny Dynell.

-"Dub Be Good to Me" was a number-one hit in the United Kingdom and Israel and also reached number one on the US Billboard Hot Dance Club Play chart.
+"Dub Be Good to Me" was a number-one hit in the United Kingdom and also reached number one on the US Billboard Dance Club Play chart.
 MTV Dance ranked the song at number 59 on their list of "The 100 Biggest 90's Dance Anthems of All Time" in 2011.

 Production

 Written by Norman Cook (aka Fatboy Slim), "Dub Be Good to Me" was the sole number one single for Cook's outfit Beats International.

 The track started out as an instrumental with the title "The Invasion of the Estate Agents".
 While also included as the B-side to this single, it originally appeared as the B-side to Cook's 1989 single "For Spacious Lies".
-This instrumental track is heavily based on the bassline from The Clash's "Guns of Brixton", with a sample of the distinctive "harmonica" theme from the epic western film Once Upon a Time in the West, written by Ennio Morricone.
-This instrumental, in slightly remixed form, had vocals added from The SOS Band's "Just Be Good to Me" (as re-recorded by Lindy Layton) to form "Dub Be Good to Me".
+This instrumental track is heavily based on the bassline from the Clash's "Guns of Brixton", with a sample of the distinctive "harmonica" theme from the epic western film Once Upon a Time in the West, written by Ennio Morricone.
+This instrumental, in slightly remixed form, had vocals added from the SOS Band's "Just Be Good to Me" (as re-recorded by Lindy Layton) to form "Dub Be Good to Me".
 Cook told in an interview:

 It was Lindy's idea to do a cover of the S.O.S.
-Band's 1984 hit 'Just Be Good To Me'.
+Band's 1983 hit 'Just Be Good To Me'.
 I knew it would go well with other beats because I'd tried it as a DJ.
 I used the bassline from The Clash song 'Guns Of Brixton', which was me tipping my hat to The Clash as I was such a big fan.
 I also wanted to do something slower than the current house music, yet something funky you could get into.

 The song features the distinctive vocals of David John-Baptiste, more commonly known as DJ Deejay or just DJ.
-The opening and closing line "tank fly boss walk jam nitty gritty you're listening to the boy from the big bad city, this is jam hot, this is jam hot" was from Johnny Dynell's 1983 hit "Jam Hot", and the drum track is a loop of the oft-sampled break from "God Make Me Funky" by The Headhunters.
+The opening and closing line "tank fly boss walk jam nitty gritty you're listening to the boy from the big bad city, this is jam hot, this is jam hot" was from Johnny Dynell's 1983 single "Jam Hot", and the drum track is a loop of the oft-sampled break from "God Make Me Funky" by the Headhunters.